-Digital farming consisting of LoRa Technology and Internet of Things is solving the problem over how to feed a rapidly growing population across the globe.
+Smart farming consisting of LoRa Technology and the Internet of Things is solving the problem over how to feed a rapidly growing population across the globe.

 Ursalink recently worked with our partner to implement a digital farming pilot project in Austria.